SATHish64103/IHS-Block-analysis/README.md

 # IHS-Block-analysis
-The code for block analysis for EEG data was recorded using Intelligent Hearing System SmartEP, where the user can access individual sweeps, which are used to calculate the averaged waveform.
-Those individual waveforms can be further analyzed based on user needs, such as filtering, sweep-wise analysis, artifact rejections, smoothing, etc.
+The block analysis code (analysis.m) is compactable only with EEG data recorded using Intelligent Hearing System SmartEP.
+The code enables the user to access individual sweeps, which are used to calculate the averaged waveform.
+These individual waveforms can be further analyzed according to user requirements, such as filtering, sweep-wise analysis, artifact rejections, smoothing, etc.

 ## **Recording parameters:**
     1. Data points: set to max (1024 - Smart EP or 4096 - Advanced research module)